EECE3093C/team-project-rocket/project_description.md

 This software significantly simplifies the process of tracking and organizing a collection.
 There currently is not an easy to use, efficient method of keeping a digital collection.
 Players currently use either Microsoft Excel or less optimal solutions like MTGGoldfish's collection feature.
 Our software will fulfill players' needs for a better card collection software.

+Our approach will be the most efficient iteration of a card collection software.
+Firstly, ease of use will be a top priority, so that users can record their collections as quickly and simply as possible.
+They will also be able to filter and search through their own collection with precise options.
+Secondly, users will be able to compare collections with each other and even set up in-person trades.
+This will be extremely unique to our software.

 # **Software Architecture**